 Documents appear incorrectly on handheld devices.

-Tagged PDFs allow text to reflow for display on mobile platforms such as Palm OS®, Symbian™, and Pocket PC® devices.
+Tagged PDFs allow text to reflow for display on Mobile Platforms such as Palm OS®, Symbian™, and Pocket PC® devices.

 Documents with complex formatting are not accessible to visually impaired readers.

-Tagged PDFs contain information on content and structure, which makes them accessible on-screen readers.
+Tagged PDFs contain information on content and structure, which makes them accessible onscreen readers.

 Exporting a document or book to Adobe PDF is as simple as using the default High Quality Print settings, or as customized as you need it to be to suit your task.
-The PDF export settings you specify are saved with the application, and will apply to every new InDesign document or book you export to PDF until you change them again.
+The PDF export settings you specify are saved with the application, and applies to every new InDesign document or book you export to PDF until you change them again.
 To quickly apply custom settings to PDF files, you can use presets.

 You can export a document, a book, or selected documents in a book as a single PDF file.
 You can also copy content from your InDesign layout to the Clipboard, and automatically create an Adobe PDF file of that content.
 (This is useful for pasting a PDF file into another application, such as Adobe Illustrator.)

 When you export an InDesign file to PDF, you can preserve navigation elements such as table of contents and index entries, and interactivity features such as hyperlinks, bookmarks, media clips, and buttons.
 You also have the option of exporting hidden layers, nonprinting layers, and nonprinting objects to PDF.
 If you’re exporting a book, you can merge identically named layers by using the Book panel.